 - 2.1 This Planning Advisory Note (PAN) provides guidance for developers on how biodiversity should be considered within development proposals, in accordance with the requirements of the Environment Act (2021) and associated legislation, National Planning Policy Framework (NPPF) and the Blackburn with Darwen Local Plan (2021-2037). - 2.2 The Environment Act requires all new development to deliver a minimum of 10% biodiversity net gain (BNG) from the date of its legal introduction (12 February 20241).
 That means it must compensate for any habitats to be lost as a result of the development, on a like for like basis, AND then enhance existing or create new habitat to provide 10% gains in biodiversity.
 This requirement is also set by the Local Plan (2021-2037) for the borough (see Policy CP6: Natural Environment).
 Full details of the legislation and policy governing and guiding biodiversity net gain can be found in Appendix B. - 2.3 This PAN has been produced to explain: - The importance of biodiversity net gain (BNG) - The key principles of BNG to be considered through the design of the development - BNG and the planning application process, including validation requirements, biodiversity statements, biodiversity metrics, planning conditions, legal agreements, biodiversity gain plans, habitat monitoring and management plans - The spatial hierarchy for BNG on-site, off-site and national credits and how they are considered in the biodiversity metrics - The strategic context for delivering off-site biodiversity net gain within the borough, in advance of the introduction of a Local Nature Recovery Strategy (LNRS) - BNG monitoring and reporting requirements - The information that must be submitted with planning applications - 2.4 The PAN provides guidance in advance of the Council's Natural Environment SPD and the development of a Lancashire County Council led LNRS. - 2.5 BNG is, however, still in its relative infancy, and guidance and best practice will evolve.
-If you in any doubt as to requirements or approach, please check with us.
-The PAN draws together and summarises information published by other bodies, like Defra and Natural England, so that it can be presented collectively.
+If you in any doubt as to requirements or approach, please check with us and/or always refer to the latest national legislation and guidance.
+The PAN draws together and summarises information, in existence at the time of preparing this note, which is published by other bodies, like Defra and Natural England, so that it can be presented collectively.
 Links are provided throughout this document to that guidance, and you should refer to that for further information. - 2.6 Links to further relevant guidance can be found within Appendix A.